Chapter 4 : Loose Lips

 He had nothing personal against Wood, aside from general a annoyance with the loudness and self-satisfaction Tristan observed in most Quidditch players—Gryffindor players especially.
 It had been the last class before supper after a long day, and they were extracting pollen from fanged geraniums.

 Wood had spent over two hours of the double lesson engaged in a rowdy conversation about their new seeker.
-Tristan was working one table behind, privy to the entire, repetitive, story.
+Tristan was working one table behind, and privy to the entire, repetitive, story.
 He’d gathered that the new player was some sort of 'savant' with 'Quidditch in his blood;' that the team was keeping the news under wraps as a 'secret weapon;' and that everyone 'absolutely wouldn’t believe it' when they found out who he was.
 It all seemed rather daft to Tristan, since there were only so many Gryffindors in the second year or above.
 And Wood had leaked that the mystery player was a ‘he,’ cutting the pool of possibilities in half.